less-and-less-bugs/CGBC/Readme.md

-This repository contains the implementation of our paper *Beyond Heuristic Prompting: A Concept-Guided Bayesian Framework for Zero-Shot Image Recognition*.
+This repository contains the implementation of our paper *Beyond Heuristic Prompting: A Concept-Guided Bayesian Framework for Zero-Shot Image Recognition*, accepted by CVPR 2026.

 The framework consists of three main steps: **Step 1: Environment & Data Setup**, **Step 2: Concept Generation**, and **Step 3: Concept-Guided Zero-Shot Inference**.